 Mr. O. can make anyone feel special.
 He starts sharing his love with first through fifth graders at Caneyville Elementary School in Kentucky.
 Mr. O. doesn’t stop there; he stays after school and continues to work with middle and high school students.
 He takes time out of every day to help others.
 He’s the first to arrive at school and the last to leave, commuting two hours to work.

 When I was his student, my favorite part of the day was music class.
 Mr. O. has the ability to add life to any ordinary piece of music and make it extraordinary.
 But it isn’t just his love for music that he left with me; it is the will to succeed.

-The first time my lips touched a saxophone it sounded like a big semi truck blowing its horn, loud and harsh.
+The first time my lips touched a saxophone, it sounded like a big semi truck blowing its horn, loud and harsh.
 But Mr. O. nodded approvingly.
 He knew how hard I was trying, which was more important to him than the sound.

 He never underestimated any of his students.
-Whenever I felt like I couldn’t play something, he practiced with me and made suggestions, until I could play a difficult piece with ease.
+Whenever I felt like I couldn’t play something, he practiced with me and made suggestions until I could play a difficult piece with ease.
 Our elementary band played middle school music in the fifth grade!

 When I was having a rough day, he put a smile on my face.
 I can only hope that someday, someone will look up to me as much as I look up to him.
 If you asked me who I consider to be my hero, you wouldn’t hear me name a celebrity or someone famous.
-I would say the music teacher from Caneyville Elementary School.
+I would say the music teacher at Caneyville Elementary School.

 He taught me everything I know about music and so much more.
-He made me believe that I can accomplish anything, if I put my mind to it.
+He made me believe that I can accomplish anything if I put my mind to it.
 He touched my life and I will always carry him in my heart.
 I am the person I am today because of him.